Tessa’s Recipe Rundown

 - Peanut Butter: In a medium saucepan over medium heat, add 1 cup (270 grams) of peanut butter and stir constantly until melted and smooth.
 Add the milk, cream, 1/2 cup sugar, salt, and vanilla and continue with the recipe as written.
 During the last 5 minutes of churning, add 1/2 to 1 cup of chopped peanut butter cups if desired.

-- Mocha: Add 3 tablespoons unsweetened cocoa powder, preferably Dutch-process, and 2 tablespoons instant espresso powder along with the salt.
+- Mocha: Add 3 tablespoons cocoa powder, preferably Dutch-processed, and 2 tablespoons instant espresso powder along with the salt.

 - Raspberry: In a food processor or blender, 2 1/2 cups of fresh or thawed frozen raspberries.
 Strain into a mixing bowl, discarding seeds and pulp.
 Refrigerate while you prepare the vanilla ice cream base.
 Once in the ice bath, stir the raspberry puree into the custard mixture.
 During the last minute of churning, add 1 tablespoon of raspberry liqueur such as Chambord.